 Keep your rooms cleaned and stocked

-There is nothing more aggravating than starting your day having to clean and restock your patient’s rooms.
+Nothing is more aggravating than starting your day having to clean and restock your patient’s rooms.
 I have worked on units where nurses had to do this and units where techs did it.
-Whoever is responsible, make sure it is done and help each other out.
+Whoever is responsible, ensure it is done and help each other.
 Although it seems like a small task, it can be the last thing you feel like doing at the end of the shift, but can make an exponential difference in the day of the oncoming nurse.
 It’s all about the little things.

 Check the dates on dressings and IV tubing